Skip to content

 CSRF TokenSecurity protection — essential, cannot be disabled

-The system does not use marketing, tracking or analytics cookies (no Google Analytics, Meta Pixel, or similar).
+The System does not use any marketing, tracking or analytics cookies (no Google Analytics, no Meta Pixel).

 15. Policy Updates

-If you are not satisfied with how we have handled your request, you have the right to file a complaint with the Israeli Privacy Protection Authority:
+If you are not satisfied with how your request has been handled, you have the right to file a complaint with the Privacy Protection Authority: